WeAreStudio99/99Track/README.md

 ### Visual Studio Code

-Uniformity in the TypeScript version used across different development setups is crucial.
-For VSCode users, ensure that you [use the workspace version of TypeScript](https://code.visualstudio.com/docs/typescript/typescript-compiling#_using-the-workspace-version-of-typescript) rather than the built-in version provided by VSCode.
+Consistency in TypeScript versions is crucial.
+For VSCode users, ensure that you [use the workspace version of TypeScript](https://code.visualstudio.com/docs/typescript/typescript-compiling#_using-the-workspace-version-of-typescript) and not the built-in version provided by VSCode.

 ### Optional: Optimized VSCode Configuration